reuk/wayverb/docs_source/microphone.md

 directional information is restricted to the same plane as the microphone capsules.
 The technique can be extended to higher dimensions by using more microphone capsules.
-This is the basis of the ambisonic approach, which for B-format recordings uses four coincident directional microphone capsules to capture the three-dimensional directional pressure gradient and overall pressure level.
+This is the basis of the ambisonic approach, which for B-format recordings uses four coincident microphone capsules, three bidirectional and one omnidirectional, to capture the three-dimensional directional pressure gradient and overall pressure level.
 Instead of being used directly, the recorded signals are post-processed depending on the configuration of the output speakers.
 For playback on headphones, the signals can be filtered with *head related transfer functions* (HRTFs), which modify the frequency content of the sound depending on its originating direction, mimicking the absorptive characteristics of the human head and torso [@noisternig_3d_2003].

 If it is known that the recording will only be reproduced on headphones, the preferred method for capturing impulse responses which retain appropriate ILD